Breast cancer types: What your type means

 Hormone status of breast cancers includes:

 - Progesterone receptor (PR) positive.
-This type of breast cancer is sensitive to progesterone and may respond to hormone therapy.
+This type of breast cancer is sensitive to progesterone, and the cells have receptors that allow them to use this hormone to grow.
+Treatment with endocrine therapy blocks the growth of the cancer cells.

 What is the genetic makeup of your breast cancer cells?